Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Empirical studies

 \paragraph*{Metropolis-Hastings chain}

-In Figure~\ref{fig:discreteL2}, the squared $\ell_2$ error $\|\hat{r}_{M}-\gamma\|^2$ for several estimators $\hat{r}_M$ is shown.
-Notably, the moment LSE using the empirical autocovariance sequence as $\rinit$ (Moment LS (Emp)) performs best out of the estimators considered for all sample sizes, whereas the error for the empirical autocovariance sequence estimator (Empirical) does not appear to converge to 0.
-The moment LSE with the Bartlett windowed sequence as the input sequence (Moment LS (Bartlett)) has reduced $\ell_2$ sequence error relative to the original Bartlett windowed autocovariance sequence (Bartlett) and both estimators seem to be consistent, but the convergence rates for both estimators appear to be slower than for Moment LS (Emp).
+The first plot in Figure~\ref{fig:discretel2avarComp} displays the squared $\ell_2$ error $\|\hat{r}-\gamma\|^2$ for several estimators $\hat{r}$.
+Notably, the moment LSEs using the empirical autocovariance sequence as $\rinit$ perform best out of the estimators considered for all sample sizes, with both the data driven and oracle tuning of $\delta$.
+The moment LSE with the Bartlett windowed sequence as the input sequence (MomentLS(Orcl,Brtl)) has reduced $\ell_2$ sequence error relative to the original Bartlett windowed autocovariance sequence (Bartlett).
+MomentLS(Orcl,Brtl) appear to converge slower than for the Moment LSEs with the empirical autocovariance sequence as input.
 This decrease in convergence rate may be due to information loss from the thresholding of higher lag autocovariances in the Bartlett window sequences, which prevents information at higher lags from being used at all, in contrast to the empirical autocovariance sequence, where information from all lags can be used.

-Figure \ref{fig:discreteAVar} compares mean squared errors for the asymptotic variance estimation.
-The moment LSE (Emp) again performs best out of the considered estimators, and the initial convex sequence estimator has the second best performance.
-Again, the moment LSE with Bartlett autocovariances performs better than the input Bartlett autocovariance sequence.
-The overlapping batch means (OLBM) and Bartlett autocovariance estimates (Bartlett) nearly overlap, which is unsurprising because they are asymptotically equivalent, and the batch means estimator (BM) appears to perform slightly worse than the overlapping batch means estimator (OLBM).
+The second plot in Figure \ref{fig:discretel2avarComp} compares mean squared errors for the asymptotic variance estimation.
+The MomentLSEs using the empirical autocovariance sequence as input again perform best out of the considered estimators.
+While the performance of the moment LSE with the data-driven selection of $\delta$ and that of the initial convex sequence estimator appear to be quite similar, the former shows a slightly superior performance, especially for larger values of $M$.
+The batch means estimator (BM) appears to perform slightly worse than the overlapping batch means estimator (OLBM).

 Figure~\ref{fig:discreteCovarianceComp} shows a plot of the true, empirical, and moment LS estimated covariances for lags $k=0,...,100$ based on a single simulation with sample size $M=8000$.
 The empirical and moment LS estimated covariances are similar for very small $k$, but for larger $k$ the empirical autocovariances clearly have large fluctuations about the true covariances relative to the moment LS covariances.
-These fluctuations apparently account for the large squared $\ell_2$ error $\|\gamma-\tilde{r}_{M}\|^2$ of the empirical estimator in Figure~\ref{fig:discreteL2}.
+These fluctuations apparently account for the large squared $\ell_2$ error $\|\gamma-\tilde{r}_{M}\|^2$ of the empirical estimator.